SageSELab/sageselab.github.io/docs/android-dev-tutorial.md

 </div>

 !!! note
-    This tutorial is adapted and updated from Aldo Ziflaj's, which you can find [here](https://www.sitepoint.com/starting-android-development-creating-todo-app/) (but the code and structure is a bit outdated).
+    This tutorial is adapted and updated from Aldo Ziflaj's awesome tutorial, which you can find [here](https://www.sitepoint.com/starting-android-development-creating-todo-app/) (but the code and structure is a bit outdated).

 ### Step 1: Create a New Android Studio Project